banner

 Our role as your project manager is to:

-1. Negotiate your development through the planning systems at Council;
+1. Negotiate your development through the planning systems at the Development Assessment Commission and Council;

 2. Prepare all necessary plans - i.e. proposal, identification and final surveys;